Arevy/e-commerce-backend/README.md

 ## Redis Usage
 - The service attempts to connect to Redis on launch.
-When unreachable or when `REDIS_DISABLED=true`, a scoped in-memory cache is used for cart and wishlist reads.
+When unreachable or when `REDIS_DISABLED=true`, a local memory takes over the role of the cache for the cart, wishlist and now CMS pages.
-- Cache keys live for 60 seconds and are evicted whenever mutating operations on the same resource complete.
+- Keys are kept by default for 60 seconds and are automatically invalidated after move operations (including for the CMS service).

 ## Database Footprint
 The schema provisions: